Jenniferazeng/hyphenateinc.github.io/pages/android/android_user.md

      ChatClient.getInstance().chatManager().sendMessage(message);

 If you need to display more information in the card, you can add more fields in the ext.

-For the specific implementation of business cards, please refer to ChatUserCardAdapterDelegate ChatUserCardViewHolder chatRowUserCard and other classes in Demo.

 ------------------------------------------------------------------------